-Our third, fourth, and fifth grade students are offered the opportunity to become Altar Servers.
+Our third, fourth, and fifth, and sixth grade students are offered the opportunity to become Altar Servers.
 It is quite an honor to serve at the Table of the Lord!
 Once training is completed, the students are put on a rotation to serve during our Friday School Masses and put on the weekend Mass schedule.

 Service is an integral part of an ICS education.
 Service projects are planned throughout the school year and are oftentimes initiated by the students themselves.
 Immaculate Conception school teaches and reinforces the importance of having a servant’s heart.